Thank you for your interest in Main Street America. Learn more at mainstreet.org.

 HOW TO APPLY

 Review the eligibility and grant criteria to ensure your community meets application requirements.
 All eligible communities can submit their proposals by completing this application form and reviewing the program terms and conditions.
-The grant application period will close on Monday, December 11, 2023 at 10 a.m.
-CT.
+The grant application period will close on Friday, February 13, 2026 at 11:59pm CT.
+Applications will be reviewed by a review panel and applicants will be alerted of an award decision by late April 2026.

-Eligible counties were selected based on their proximity to GM facilities, so only certain counties in Georgia, Indiana, Kansas, Kentucky, Michigan, Missouri, Ohio, Tennessee, and Texas will be eligible for the program.
-Click here for a full list of eligible counties.
+Eligible counties were selected based on their proximity to GM facilities, so only certain counties in Arizona, California, Colorado, Georgia, Illinois, Indiana, Kansas, Kentucky, Michigan, Mississippi, Missouri, Nevada, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Texas, West Virginia, and Wisconsin will be eligible for the program.
+Click here for a full list of eligible communities.

-• Innovation: Proposed idea represents innovative, experimental, creative and/ or entrepreneurial approaches to placemaking on Main Street.
+- Innovation: Proposed idea represents innovative, experimental, creative and/or entrepreneurial approaches to road safety and traffic calming on Main Street.

-• Inclusive: Main Street America believes that Main Streets are for everyone.
-Proposed idea must be considerate and intentionally inclusive of the whole of the local community, regardless of race, age, ability, gender, religion, socioeconomic status etc., in both its design and execution.
+- Inclusivity and Accessibility: Main Street America believes that Main Streets are for everyone.
+The proposed idea must consider community needs and intentionally include the local community in project design and execution.

 ELIGIBILITY